Selection, Reflection and Self-Refinement: Revisit Reasoning Tasks via a Causal Lens: Method

 \subsection{The \textbf{SR}$^2$ Framework}

-Based on the implications of our formulation, we propose the \textbf{SR}$^2$ framework, which explicitly integrates \textbf{Selection}, \textbf{Reflection}, and \textbf{Self-Refinement}.
+Based on the implications of our formulation, we propose the \textbf{SR}$^2$ framework, which implements the \textbf{Selection} Mechanism, \textbf{Reflection}, and \textbf{Self-Refinement} modules.
 Our approach encourages the model to iteratively refine latent variables, capture dense dependencies, and enforce consistency across reasoning steps.
-The whole pipeline can be found in Figure~\ref{fig:main_figure}, which is composed of three modules: Reflective Representation Learning, Dependency Self-Refinement, and Periodic Alignment.
+The pipeline can be found in Figure~\ref{fig:main_figure}, which is composed of three modules: Reflective Representation Learning, Dependency Self-Refinement, and Periodic Alignment.

 \paragraph{Reflective Representation Learning.} A key challenge posed by Hypothesis~\ref{hyp:latent-complexity} is the intractability of the large latent space $\rvz$, which makes direct inference difficult.
 To address this issue, we propose a {reflective representation learning} module, which explicitly models reasoning as a reflection process.